bluenote-1577/sylph/README.md

 ### Why sylph?

-1. **Precise species-level profiling**: Our tests show that sylph is more precise than Kraken and about as precise and sensitive as marker gene methods (MetaPhlAn, mOTUs).
+1. **Precise species-level profiling**: Our tests show that sylph has less false positives than Kraken and is about as precise and sensitive as marker gene methods (MetaPhlAn, mOTUs).

 2. **Ultrafast, multithreaded, multi-sample**: sylph can be > 50x faster than other methods for multi-sample processing. sylph only takes ~15GB of RAM for profiling against the entire GTDB-R220 database (110k genomes).